michael-lehn/ulm-generator/README.md

-# ulm-generator
+## ulm-generator

 A generator for a ULM (Ulm Lecture Machine) virtual machine.

-From a description of an ISA (Instruction Set Architecture), it generates the following tools using `make`:
+From a description of an ISA (Instruction Set Architecture), it generates the following tools:

-- a virtual machine for your ISA: executable named `ulm`
+- a virtual machine for your ISA: executable named `ulm.exe`
-- a debugger with a text user interface: executable named `udb-tui`
+- a debugger with a text user interface: executable named `udb-tui.exe`
-- an assembler for the ULM: executable named `ulmas`
+- an assembler for the ULM: executable named `ulmas.exe`

-Additionally, it can generate documentation for the ISA (using `make refman`):
+Additionally, it can generate documentation for the ISA:
 - File name: `refman.pdf`

-You can define multiple ISAs, and for each ISA, the above tools are generated.
-For each ISA variant, all the tools are generated in `1_ulm_build/NAME_OF_VARIANT/`.

-See `0_ulm_variants/ulm/isa.txt` for a fully-featured example and `0_ulm_variants/my_isa/isa.txt` for a starting point example.
-After running `make`, you will find all the tools generated from `0_ulm_variants/ulm/isa.txt` in `1_ulm_build/ulm/`, and the tools generated from `0_ulm_variants/my_isa/isa.txt` in `1_ulm_build/my_isa/`.

-After running `make refman`, you will also have `1_ulm_build/ulm/refman.pdf` generated from `0_ulm_variants/ulm/isa.txt` and `1_ulm_build/my_isa/refman.pdf` generated from `0_ulm_variants/my_isa/isa.txt`.
+### Installation

+A simple `make install` will install `ulm-generator` in `/usr/local/bin`.
+To change the installation directory you can specify a prefix.
+For example, `make install prefix=/foo/bar` will install `ulm-generator` in `/foo/bar/bin`.

+### Usage

+`ulm-generator --help` displays the usage and available options.
+Some first steps might be:

+- `ulm-generator --fetch` displays a list of available demo ISAs.
+One ISA is `ulm-ice40.isa`.
+- `ulm-generator --fetch ulm-ice40.isa` copies the ISA file `ulm-ice40.isa` to the current directory.
+- `ulm-generator ulm-ice40.isa` creates a subdirectory `ulm-ise40` and builds the tools `ulm.exe`, `udb-tui.exe`, `ulmas.exe`.
+- `ulm-generator ulm-ice40.isa --refman` generates in addition to these tools a reference manual for the assembler instructions.
+- `ulm-generator ulm-ice40.isa --install` installs the tools in `/usr/local/bin`.
+- `ulm-generator ulm-ice40.isa --install --prefix=/foo/bar` installs the tools in `/foo/bar/bin`.

-# Requirements
+### Requirements

-The debugger requires an installation of the excellent `finalcut` library: https://github.com/gansm/finalcut.
-Modify `config/finalcut` to contain the correct include and library path for `finalcut`.
+The debugger requires an installation of the excellent `finalcut` library, which can be found at: [finalcut GitHub repository](https://github.com/gansm/finalcut).
+Make sure to modify the `config/finalcut` file to include the correct paths for `finalcut` library and header files.

-# Compile

-A simple `make` should suffice.
-However, if `finalcut` is not installed or `config/finalcut` is incorrect, the debugger module will be ignored.

-# Examples

-For testing `udb-tui`, run `./1_ulm_build/ulm/udb-tui 0_ulm_variants/ulm/examples/hello`.